fedidcg/login-element/README.md

 </script>
 ```

-Problem:

-- Reveals to the website that we are operating under an assistant

 # Open Questions

+- Are there better ways to invoke the action other than events?
+Maybe `onaction` callbacks?
-Should this support also Passwords/Passkeys too?
+- Should this support also Passwords/Passkeys too?

 ### Usernames/Passwords (or Passkeys)